Manage analysis servers

 When you view data after a test run has finished, LoadRunner Enterprise uses the data stored on the external database.
 If the external database is unavailable, the data is brought from the local database on the Controller machine.

-LoadRunner Enterprise currently supports the InfluxDB time series database for storing data externally.
+LoadRunner Enterprise currently supports the InfluxDB time series database for storing data externally and OneAnalysis.

 Note: We recommend using a different connection for different projects in order to keep data access authorization between projects.